ludvigaldrin/com.svipler.athom.sonos-say/README.md

 * Removed unnecessary files
 * Upgraded sdk to v3 to be ready for the future
 * Flow card to delete the cache if necessary
+* App config to upload audio clips to homey
+* Flow card to play audio clips

 V3.1.4
 * Reduced filesize by removing some unwanted options